relativitydev/file-migration-cli/README.md

 You must provide credentials for authentication, when you make certain commands through the File Migration CLI to a Relativity or RelativityOne target environment.

 **Note:** The File Migration CLI doesn’t persist your username or password.
-This information isn’t stored or cached by the tool, so you must reenter it for each login.
+This information isn’t stored or cached by the tool, so you must reenter it.
+However, if you specify credentials, you don't need to reenter them.

 This list describes the methods available for authenticating to a target through the File Migration CLI: